Stay safe 2016

 Each year, children in England are injured on construction sites and we seek to abolish this by working in collaboration with schools and our members to improve safety and awareness.

-The NFB’s increasingly popular and multi-award winning poster competition is now in its fourteenth year.
-Children from across England and Wales in Key Stages 1 and 2 (6-11 year olds) are invited to design a poster warning other children of the dangers associated with construction sites.
+The NFB’s multi-award winning child safety campaign is now in its fourteenth year.
+Children from across England and Wales in Key Stages 1 and 2 (6-11 year olds) are invited to partcipate in competitions desgined to warn other children of the dangers associated with construction sites.

-There are some great prizes up for grabs and entries for the poster competition must be received by Friday 17 June 2016.
+There are some great prizes up for grabs and entries for our latest competition close on 31 December 2016.
+You can download entry information below.

 John Maddock, managing director of Lockwoods Construction (Liverpool) Ltd, said: “The stay safe campaign has gone from strength to strength and has become a flagship campaign that the NFB and its members can be proud of.
 One of the key messages is the importance of site safety.
 By educating the future craftsmen of our industry from a young age we may one day see these shocking accident statistics become obsolete.